SleeplessCat182/Datastructure-and-Algorithms-In-CPP/README.md

 # Data structures In CPP
 This repo contains many algorithms and data structures in C++.
 There will be an explanation for each algorithm/data structure.
 Feel free to use this as your reference.
-If there is any bug or the code misbehaves in any circumstances, please kindly let me know.
+If there are some bugs or the code misbehaves in any circumstances, please kindly let me know.

 ## Sort Algorithms
 **Insertion Sort**